Key Quote

 Technique 1 — APHORISM / PROVERBIAL WISDOM

-This line functions as an aphorism (a concise, memorable statement of truth) — so effective that it has entered common English usage as a proverb.
-The negative inversion ('is NOT gold') overturns the assumption that appearance equals reality.
-Shakespeare condenses an entire philosophy of value into seven words, demonstrating the power of brevity (concise expression) to convey complex ideas.
+This line functions as an aphorismaphorism — A concise, memorable statement expressing a general truth — so effective that it has entered common English usage as a proverb.
+The negative inversionnegative inversion — A grammatical structure that overturns an expected positive statement overturns the assumption that appearance equals reality.
+Shakespeare condenses an entire philosophy of value into seven words, demonstrating the power of brevitybrevity — concise expression to convey complex ideas.

 The verb 'glisters' (an archaic form of 'glistens') is carefully chosen: it describes a surface shine, the play of light on an exterior.
 Gold glisters, but so do fake substitutes.
-Shakespeare distinguishes between the superficial (existing only on the surface) appearance of value and its deeper reality — a distinction the casket test is designed to reveal.
+Shakespeare distinguishes between the superficialsuperficial — Existing or occurring only at the surface; lacking depth appearance of value and its deeper reality — a distinction the casket test is designed to reveal.

 Key Words